-A common side effect of uterine fibroids is pain.
-While some women don’t have any problems, others can experience chronic abdominal pain from uterine fibroids making it difficult to move or perform normal tasks.
-Many of our patients have told us that pelvic pain or intense cramping has prevented them from going to work, exercising, or participating in activities with friends or family.
+Did you know that a common side effect of uterine fibroids is pain?
+Although not all women are impacted, fibroid pain can be debilitating for others.
+Some women experience chronic abdominal pain from uterine fibroids, making it difficult to move or perform normal tasks.
+Many of our patients have told us that severe pelvic pain or intense cramping has prevented them from going to work, exercising, or participating in activities with friends or family.

 - Pelvic pain

 - Painful and heavy menstruation